Tightness and solidity in fragments of Peano Arithmetic: Groundwork

 \subsection{Flexible formulas}

 Flexible formulas, or formulas whose truth values that are ``as undetermined as possible'', were introduced in their basic form by Mostowski \cite{mostowski:generalization} and Kripke \cite{kripke:flexible}.
 The theory of flexible formulas was then developed by a number of authors, in recent years \emph{inter alios} by Woodin, Hamkins, Blanck and Enayat.
 Flexible formulas of various kinds play an important technical role in our arguments.
-Below we introduce yet another variant, quite similar to one from \cite{universal_properties} and well-suited to applications to arithmetical theories.
+The version that we need is almost the same as in \cite[Corollary 4.28]{rsl::blanck}, with the exception that we find it convenient to isolate one more parameter.
+We describe the construction in some detail in order to keep track where it can be formalized.